ankitkhatriofficial/Digital-Routine/README.md

 12) In the Console, you can see this "Running war on http://localhost:8080/" somewhere, that means your project is running on this url.
 13) In case, you get a different URL in the console, copy it and paste it in your browser.
 14) They you go, Digital Routine Web App is working fine...!
+15) You can use Default username and password to login or can edit username or password in LoginUserValidationService.java file.